Bartvds/demo-travis-gh-pages/README.md

 # demo-travis-gh-pages [![Build Status](https://secure.travis-ci.org/Bartvds/demo-travis-gh-pages.png?branch=master)](http://travis-ci.org/Bartvds/demo-travis-gh-pages)

-> Use Grunt and Travis-CI to publish content to gh-pages
+> Use Grunt and Travis-CI to publish content to github-pages

 **Warning** Beta version: logic should be good, still doing some testing, polishing the text, spotting typos etc.

-**Note** If you have any questions or feedback then feel free to leave a [ticket](https://github .com/Bartvds/demo-travis-gh-pages/issues).
+**Note** If you have any questions or feedback then feel free to leave a [ticket](https://github.com/Bartvds/demo-travis-gh-pages/issues).

 -	View the [source repos](https://github.com/Bartvds/demo-travis-gh-pages/).
 -	Check the result on [github.io](http://bartvds.github.io/demo-travis-gh-pages).

 ## Intro

-This guide describes a setup to enable [Travis-CI](https://travis-ci.org/) to build your static website using [Grunt](http://gruntjs.com/) and publish it to [github pages](https://pages.github.com/) after you commit your sources to a specific branch of your repository.
+This guide describes a minimal setup to enable [Travis-CI](https://travis-ci.org/) to build your static website using [Grunt](http://gruntjs.com/) and publish it to [gh-pages](https://pages.github.com/) branch after you push your sources to your gihub repository.

-The functionality depends on [grunt-gh-pages](https://www.npmjs.org/package/grunt-gh-pages) and an encrypted OAuth token.

-Using this you can automate exporting documentation for your project or publish any other static site you build with Grunt.
+Using this you can automatically export the documentation for your code project or publish any other static site you build with Grunt.

-The build triggers after every commit to the specified branch, and will also re-publish your site after you merge a Pull Request or after using the code editor on github.com.
+After every commit or merge to the specified branch a build will trigger the webhooks installed by Travis.

+Travis will clone the repository, install the dependencies and run a command.
+In this case we use Grunt to rebuild our site and push it to your repository.

 This is a simple form of *continuous deployment*.

+Making this work depends on [grunt-gh-pages](https://www.npmjs.org/package/grunt-gh-pages) and encrypted OAuth token to enable Travis to push to a repository on your behalf.

+## Alternatives

+If you have a project that doesn't use github-pages but instead use old-skool FTP or some other deployment method, then you replace the gh-pages task with a Grunt plugin that handles your scenario.
+You skip the Github Oath token and encrypt the credentials needed for the plugin of your choice.

-This example uses Grunt but most of the information is valid for other task runners, except you'd need to find a plugin that can use an OAuth token to push content to github.
+This example uses Grunt but most of the information is valid for other task-runners, except you'd need to find a plugin that can use an OAuth token to push content to Github.

+You are not limited to just websites either.
+Why stop there?
+Once you understand the potentials of using encrypted variables you can get creative.

+The principle of encrypted variables works on most CI platform: the convenience of [Travis-CI](https://travis-ci.org/) is now challenged by [AppVeyor](http://appveyor.com/) (windows os), [Wercker](https://app.wercker.com/#explore), Shippable(https://www.shippable.com/) and many more.

 ## Demo

+This repository + github.io page are the demo :)

 Refer to the content of the [master branch](https://github.com/Bartvds/demo-travis-gh-pages/) to see the configurations used for this specific site.
+Check the [`Gruntfile`](https://github.com/Bartvds/demo-travis-gh-pages/tree/master/Gruntfile.js) and the [`.travis.yml`](https://github.com/Bartvds/demo-travis-gh-pages/tree/master/Gruntfile.js) for the configuration.

-View [the result](http://bartvds.github.io/demo-travis-gh-pages) in your browser, and check the [gh-pages](https://github.com/Bartvds/demo-travis-gh-pages/tree/gh-pages) branch to see the output.
+View [the output](http://bartvds.github.io/demo-travis-gh-pages) in your browser, and check the [gh-pages](https://github.com/Bartvds/demo-travis-gh-pages/tree/gh-pages) branch to see the output.

 This bare-bones demo will render the `README.md` to html using [grunt-markdown](https://www.npmjs.org/package/Grunt-markdown).
 This is a simple example to show the general process, but the flow can be used with any site generator (for example we use it with [docpad](http://docpad.org/)).

 There are so many great Grunt plugins anything is possible, and if that is not enough you can use Grunt to work with pretty much any npm module or shell command.

+## Is all this safe?

+It is safe when your build is configured correctly and doesn't print your *decrypted* secret information to pubic logs on Travis, in the Git commit message or anywhere else.

+Having the *encrypted* value in public repositories is safe because the public/private-key encryption: only code that runs on Travis can see the *decrypted* value.

+Make sure you read the safety-section further in this guide for the details.

 ## Prerequisites